-Ricardo Piglia (Argentina, 1941) is a writer of rare literary stature, capable of combining criticism with literary creation without subordinating either.
+Ricardo Piglia (Argentina, 1941) was a writer of rare literary stature, capable of combining criticism with literary creation without subordinating either.
 His literary investigations have had as great an impact in artistic and academic circles of Latin America as his fiction has on a growing number of readers.
 Piglia’s international literary career has been further strengthened with several top European publishers rising to the challenge of publishing his fiction and criticism.
 His narratives incorporate elements from literary criticism but lose none of the freshness and agility that readers expect in a story as a result.

 Now Available from Deep Vellum Publishing: